leeweiming3/tp/docs/UserGuide.md

 ![DeleteConfirmation](images/delete/DeleteConfirmation.png)

-After the person has been successfully added, a success message will be shown in the output box.
-You can see the person deleted from the person list, and all corresponding applications associated with the deleted person have been removed as well, as seen below.
+After the candidate has been successfully added, a success message will be shown in the output box.
+You can see the candidate deleted from the candidate list, and all corresponding applications associated with the deleted candidate have been removed as well, as seen below.

 ![DeleteCommandOutput](images/delete/DeleteCommandOutput.png)